Dr Francis Chmiel DPhil

 Enterprise fellow - Data Science

-I'm currently working on several projects bringing AI and machine-learning techniques to healthcare, including:
+Currently, I'm focussing on several projects bringing AI and machine-learning techniques to healthcare, including:

 - A collaboration with Prof. Neil White (UoS) and the University of Hospitals Southampton to study the use of machine-learning algorithms to support the operational aspects of emergency deparments (see more on the Alan Turing website who are funding this work).

 Previously I worked as an Operational Reseacher for the Ministry of Defence and am a physicist by education; I have an MPhys from the University of Durham and a DPhil in Condensed Matter Physics from the University of Oxford.
 My DPhil research focussed on using national science facilities (such as the Diamond Light Source) to study magnetoelectric and multiferroic materials.
 Here I developed a love of handling data, and particularly in deep-insight analytics.
 My publications are tracked on my Scholar profile.